Osinsky Studio | 50% OFF. Only for Realphones 2 license holders — Buy in the customer area

 The use of cubes or even computer speakers as auxiliary systems expands the possibilities, but does not completely replace the classic workflow “near-middle-far field".

-6️⃣ Relations with neighbors
+6️⃣ Relations with neighbours

 Another problem in home studios is sound insulation.
 Sound can interfere with your family and even neighbors, and household noise will prevent you from working on tracks.
 This is due to insufficient sound insulation between rooms and apartments.